-To prepare registered nurses empowered to engage in innovative collaboration with consumers and stakeholders to develop, implement and evaluate compassionate, coordinated health care services for diverse populations.
+To prepare baccalaureate-educated nurses to engage in innovative collaboration with consumers and stakeholders to develop, implement and evaluate compassionate, coordinated health care services for diverse populations.

 Students and faculty at the Montclair State University School of Nursing will reflect the global community they serve to facilitate and lead innovative collaborations transforming health care delivery for diverse populations across the continuum of care.